shifterbit/fraymakers-api-docs/docs/hscript/EventListeners.md

 ---
 title: Event Listeners
 ---

-Ever wanted to run some code in response to something occuring?
-This is where event listeners come in, they allow you to run a function when "Something" happens, where "something" is a event, for instance running a function upon getting hit or upon getting KO'd or when the match starts, and much more.
+Event listeners allow you to run some code in response to a particular event happening.

 # Event Listener Types
 - [MatchEvent](../classes/MatchEvent.md) usable by [Match](../classes/Match.md)